spreadshare/runner/SpreadShare/ExchangeServices/Backtesting/README.md

 ## Synopsis
 Algorithms have to be tested by a system that mimics the interface of exchange- and other provider.
-This mitigates the need for the risky and error prone process of porting algorithm implementation between two environments.
-Secondly, it ensures a fast development process.
+This mitigates the need for the risky and error prone process of porting algorithm implementations between two environments.
+Secondly, it ensures a fast development cycle.

-Additionally, the output of a backtesting run is constraint by the use of a required format that allows for fast and effective evaluation of algorithms on both an individual level as well as relative to one another.
+Additionally, the output of a backtesting run is constraint a format that allows for fast and effective evaluation of algorithms on both an individual level as well as relative to one another.